lynnfaraday/aresmush.com/tutorials/code/logs.md

 Ares by default will maintain up to ten log files, switching when each one gets too big.
 The log files are numbered sequentially (log1.txt, log2.txt, etc.)   Log files are stored on the server in the `aresmush/game/logs` folder.

-## Reading Log Files

-The easiest way to browse log files is from the Web Portal.
-Go to Admin -> Logs.
-The newest log file will be at the top of the list.
-Log entries are timestamped.
-The Web Portal will show log entries in reverse chronological order, so the newest ones are listed first.

-    2018-02-20 13:08:44 DEBUG - AresMUSH::Who::WhereCmd: ID=229 Enactor=Faraday Cmd=+where
-    2018-02-20 13:08:25 DEBUG - Emptying trash for John.
-    2018-02-20 13:08:25 INFO - Character Disconnected: John

 ## Log Levels

 There are four different levels of logging statements: